maansi-g-simformsolutions/Twilio-sms-serverless/README.md

-# Use Serverless Functions to Send an SMS with React, Twilio Programmable SMS, and Vercel
+# Use Serverless Functions to Send an SMS with React, Twilio Programmable SMS
 ![UI](public/Screenshot.png)

 To see how to build the project yourself, check out the [blog post](https://www.twilio.com/blog/use-serverless-functions-send-sms-react-vercel-twilio).